 HITCH A RIDE

 You don’t need a specialty bike to take your child for a ride.
 Seat attachments — in both mounted and trailer form — are available so that you can cycle with your kiddo using the bike you use for your personal riding.
-The type of seat attachment that works best for you may depend on the age or size of your child, as well as your own comfort level and biking skills.
+The type of seat attachment that works best for you may depend on the age or size of your child.
+It may also depend on your own comfort level and biking skills.
 Consider:

 Mounted seats are attached directly to your bike frame.
-There are three types of mounted seats: front-mounted, rear frame-mounted and rear-rack mounted.
+There are three types of mounted toddler bike seats: front-mounted, rear frame-mounted and rear-rack mounted.

-As the name suggests, front-mounted seats attach near the front of your bike just below the handlebars with a bracket on the handlebar or handlebar stem.
+As the name suggests, front-mounted seats attach near the front of your bike just below the handlebars.
+They attach with a bracket on the handlebar or handlebar stem.
 These seats are typically designed for smaller and younger toddlers from nine months up to two or three years old.

-Front-mounted seats enable the rider to have a view of their child at all times which allows for easier communication and, for some, provides a sense of security.
+Front-mounted seats enable the rider to have a view of their child at all times.
+This allows for easier communication and, for some, provides a sense of security.
 However, depending on the size of your bike, front-mounted seats can cause your ride to feel a bit cramped.

 Both rear frame- and rear rack- mounted seats tend to have higher weight capacities than front-mounted seats, allowing for them to accommodate older toddlers and children.
-Rear frame-mounted seats are made to attach directly to your bike’s seatpost.
-Rear rack-mounted seats, on the other hand, can be used if you have a rack connected to the frame over your back tire.
-If you choose a rear rack-mounted seat, be sure to check that your rack has a high enough weight capacity to handle both the seat and your child.
+Rear frame-mounted seats attach directly to your bike’s seatpost.
+Meanwhile rear rack-mounted seats can be used if you have a rack connected to the frame over your back tire.
+If you choose a rear rack-mounted seat, check that your rack has a high enough weight capacity to handle both the seat and your child.

 Rear-mounted seats tend to offer more adjustable features for comfort, like shoulder straps and footrests, but they also can make it harder to chat with and check on your child during a trip.
 They also can be reclinable, which is great for kiddos who may fall asleep during the ride.

 Also known as chariots, the second type of bike attachment is the bike trailer.
 These are wheeled attachments that connect to the rear of a bike with a hitch.
-Available in various sizes, some trailers can be more accommodating for older children than the mounted seat options and some are even made to accommodate more than one child.
+Available in various sizes, some trailers can be more accommodating for older children than the mounted seat options.
+Some trailers can accommodate more than one child.